Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Resource Management

-Due to our group being comprimesd of college students, resources will be managed individually in accordance to our class schedules and budgets.
-Because of this, resource management does not apply to this project.
+We will only need to perform resource management within the minigames of our Minigame Arcade.
+Many of our minigames only involve a few moving objects and so they will not require their own resource management plan as they use relatively few resources.
+However, we are planning a few minigames that require a large number of moving objects.
+The cost of instantiating and/or destroying a large number of objects can cause slowdowns of our CPU.
+In this case, we can improve performance by using object pooling, which decreases the load on the CPU.

 # Security

 We are creating a game that users are able to modify if they please; therefore, we do not need any security measures put into place.
+Furthermore, our videogame is singleplayer and will be locally run on the Player's computer, so we don't need to worry about securing user data.
+We conclude that security is not a consideration in our system architecture.

 # Performance

 The graphics of our game are in a 2 Dimentional 8-Bit style, which should not be graphically intensive.
-Furthermore, the minigames are the most computationally intesive part of our project, and because they are designed to be simple and independent, so they will have a high speed and low memory use.
-Because of these two factors, we believe that our game will perform well on any reasonable gaming computer.
+Furthermore, the minigames are the most computationally intesive part of our project.
+These minigames are designed to be simple and independent, so they will have a low cpu and memory usage.
+Because of these two factors, we believe that our game will perform well under our system architecture on any reasonable gaming computer.